DACA decision leaves future of many young Central Valley immigrants uncertain

 CENTRAL VALLEY, Calif.
-(KSEE) – A federal judge blocked new applications for the Obama-era Deferred Action for Childhood Arrivals (DACA) program, and many locally are feeling the impact this decision could have.
+(KGPE) – A federal judge blocked new applications for the Obama-era Deferred Action for Childhood Arrivals (DACA) program, and many locally are feeling the impact this decision could have.

 “People that currently have DACA permits can renew them and they’re still protected, so it doesn’t affect anybody that currently has DACA,” said immigration attorney Camille Cook on Friday.
 “The worst news seems to be that they will not approve new applications, and as of today, it appears even if you have a pending application, they will not approve it.
 That could change because there could be an appeal which could basically temporarily put a stop to this order.”